Oklahoma City bus accident lawyer representing injured passengers against transit companies

 What does Oklahoma law say about bus accident cases?

 Oklahoma law imposes specific duties on bus operators and provides several legal protections for injured passengers.
-Understanding these laws is essential to building a strong bus accident claim, because the rules differ significantly depending on whether the bus was publicly or privately operated.
+Understanding these laws is essential to building a strong bus accident claim, because the rules differ depending on whether the bus was publicly or privately operated.

 How do insurance companies handle bus accident claims?

-Quick, lowball settlement offers: Within days of the accident, an adjuster may call offering a check to “help with your immediate expenses.”
+Quick, lowball settlement offers.
+Within days of the accident, an adjuster may call offering a check to “help with your immediate expenses.”
 These early offers are almost always a fraction of what your case is worth.
 The insurer hopes you will accept before you understand the full extent of your injuries and damages.

-Recorded statements: Adjusters will ask you to provide a recorded statement about the accident, framing it as a routine step.
+Recorded statements.
+Adjusters will ask you to provide a recorded statement about the accident, framing it as a routine step.
 In reality, they are looking for inconsistencies or admissions they can use to reduce or deny your claim.
 You are not legally required to give a recorded statement, and you should not do so without your attorney present.

 What should you expect during your bus accident claim?